barthamark/Orchard-Basic-Blog-Theme/README.md

 * Some zones have been removed from the layout which are the following: `AsideFirst`, `TripelFirst`, `TripelSecond`, `TripelThird`, `FooterQuadFirst`, `FooterQuadSecond`, `FooterQuadThird`, `FooterQuadFourth`.
 * Branding shape is not displayed.
 A widget must be used for branding.
 * Widgets in the Navigation zone (possibly the MenuWidgets) are pulled right except the first one which is pulled left.
-* HTML menu items with images are supported (ie. styled) in the Navigation zone.
+* HTML menu items with images can be used in the Navigation zone.
 * Featured zone has a background with the primary color.
-* Blog post content item summary display shape has been overriden to be able to display the feature image.
+* Blog post content item summary display shape has been overridden to be able to display the feature image.
-* User shape containing the log in link or the user name is also hidden.
+* User shape containing the username or the link to the log on page is also hidden.

 ## How to use some of the features